 Temperature & Humidity

-The lower limit for this plant being 50°F (10°C) and upper limit 97°F (35°C), so you’re unlikely to have any issues with our cushy 21st century indoor temperatures.
+The lower limit for this plant being 50°F (10°C), and the upper limit 97°F (35°C), so you’re unlikely to have any issues with our cushy 21st-century indoor temperatures.

 Like many tropical vines, this lovely plant needs something to climb up.

 A vine wanna do what a vine wanna do.

 Letting it climb something like a moss pole will mirror its natural environment and allow the plant to mature out of its juvenile phase, encouraging it to develop those much-desired fenestrations and mature leaves.

 In fact, a moss pole would be best as the aerial roots can directly attach to it, as they would a tree epiphytically.
 They can even reach 30ft up the trees in the wild!